Search The Nudge

 You’ll get a little canele (it’s a shot-glass sized rum & vanilla-flavoured French cake).
 It’s blackened on the outside, and light and fluffy on the inside.
 And it’s the perfect way to end a stunning meal.

-NOTE: Trivet is open Tuesday-Saturday for lunch & dinner.
+NOTE: Trivet is open Tuesday-Saturday.
 You can find out more, and book a table at their website HERE.

 Trivet | 36 Snowsfields, SE1 3SU